ekuris-repos/ccpr_root/docs/ccpr/contributing/README.md

 ## Welcome Contributors! 🎉

-Thank you for your interest in contributing to the Central Controlled Prompt Repository (CCPR).
+Thank you for your interest in contributing to the Central Code Prompt Repository (CCPR).
 Your contributions help build a valuable shared resource for our organization's AI initiatives.

 ## How to Contribute